jascosius/virtual-explorer/README.md

 The webserver uses node.js to run.
 Make sure you install node.js and the packages listed in *package.json*.
 The default configuration will run by default as an example, just use *grunt all* to prepare the *public* folder.
+Start the webserver with *node bin/www*.
+The webserver will run on port 3000.

 ### Configuration
 The raw files are stored in the folder *raw*.
 These files are processed by grunt which outputs the results into the *public* folder.
 In the *raw* folder are the following important files/folder: